 How to Transfer Contacts from iPhone to iPhone with iCloud

-Next up is iCloud.
 Using iCloud is great if you don't have much space on your computer.
 Storing files in iCloud means they are stored by Apple, and you can access the data stored on any device which uses your Apple ID.
-You can also set our iPhone to manually backup to iCloud (read more about backing up your iPhone).
+You can also set your iPhone to manually backup to iCloud (read more about backing up your iPhone).

 The downsides here are that you only get 5GB of free iCloud storage space.
 If you need more, you'll have to pay for it.
-Also, unlike TouchCopy above, you can't access data from iCloud backups manually to copy out specific songs, or messages etc.
+Also, unlike with TouchCopy, you can't access data from iCloud backups manually to copy out specific songs, or messages etc.

-Now, there are 2 ways to move contacts to your new iPhone - Restore a backup of your old iPhone to your new iPhone, or to merge backed up contacts with contacts already on an iPhone.
+Now, there are 2 ways to move contacts to your new iPhone - Restore a backup of your old iPhone to your new iPhone, or merge backed-up contacts with contacts already on an iPhone.